-Looking at the statistics alone it's a no brainer that if you are serious about snow this is the place to do a New Zealand season.
-The whole area is in Tongariro National park, New Zealand's largest park, and the setting for a lot of the lord of the rings movies.
-Mt Doom is just around the corner!
+Looking at the statistics alone it's a no-brainer that if you're serious about snow this is the place to do a New Zealand season.
+The whole area is in Tongariro National Park, New Zealand's largest park, and the setting for a lot of the Lord of the Rings movies - Mount Doom is just around the corner!

-Mt Ruapehu hosts the two largest resorts in New Zealand and your season pass will give you access to both of them.
+Mt.
+Ruapehu hosts the two largest resorts in New Zealand and your season pass will give you access to both of them.
 The two resorts, Turoa and Whakapapa, are on opposite sides of the mountain, which is also an active volcano complete with a 40 degree crater lake on top.

 Courses in Mt Ruapehu

 Basecamp are based in the town of Ohakune, the centre of skiing on the North Island and our accommodation is right in the main town centre.
 The accommodation is 17km from the base of the ski lift - about 20 minutes' drive on a good weather day.